kykc/MsiFanControl/README.md

 # Using

+## Important note

+At least on my laptop reaction to the control value changes is not immediate, transition to new RPMs is smooth and takes some time.

 ## First use

 Run ``msifancontrol install`` and follow instructions.
 This is needed only once, and changes are system-wide